Fallon responds to Trump criticism: "Why are you tweeting me?"

 Fallon then joked that being the subject of the president’s Twitter fury was “the only thing I have in common with NFL players.”

-The host said his response to the tweet was making a donation to nonprofit organization the Refugee and Immigrant Center for Education and Legal Services (RAICES) in President Trump’s name.
+The host said his response to the tweet was to make a donation to the Refugee and Immigrant Center for Education and Legal Services (Raices) in Trump’s name.
+Raices is a nonprofit group that provides legal services to immigrants in Texas.